-If this is your first visit, it is a joy to welcome you to our Cathedral web site.
-Perhaps you are looking to find the presence of God in your own life journey, a search that, amid the noise and confusion of our age, can at times seem overwhelming.
+If this is your first visit, it is a joy to welcome you to our parish web site.
+Perhaps you are one of those who are looking to find the presence of God in your own life journey, a search that in the midst the noise and confusion of our age, can at times seem overwhelming.
 Maybe we can be of some assistance.
-Contained within this site are examples of the ministry that we share as the cathedral church of St. Paul’s.
+Contained within this site are examples of the ministry that we share as the Cathedral Church of St. Paul’s, London Ontario.
 We enjoy a wonderful mix of young and old, those who are new to the faith, as well as those who are mature Christians.
-Within this wonderful blend of personalities comes the blessing of a variety of gifts and ministries.
-May the information you find here encourage you in your own faith journey.
-We invite you to come and make your spiritual home with us at St. Paul’s, but pray that wherever you are, you will find a Christian community where you can deepen your faith and explore what it is that God is calling you to.
-Wherever you are, your prayers for the ministry of the people of St. Paul’s Cathedral are appreciated, and know that you will be in ours.
+In the midst of a wonderful blend of personalities comes the blessing of a variety of gifts and ministries.
+May the information you find here encourage you in your own faith journeys.